elmahio/documentation/docs/logging-breadcrumbs-from-asp-net-core.md

 [TOC]

-> Breadcrumbs are currently in prerelease and only supported on `Elmah.Io.AspNetCore` version `3.12.24` or newer.

 You can log one or more breadcrumbs as part of both automatic and manually logged errors.
 Breadcrumbs indicate steps happening just before a message logged by `Elmah.Io.AspNetCore`.
 Breadcrumbs with elmah.io and ASP.NET Core are supported in two ways: manual and through Microsoft.Extensions.Logging.

 ## Manually logging breadcrumbs